upstream-se/guidebook-draft/docs/foundations/discipline/definition/index.md

 Upstream and downstream are therefore complementary.
 Execution without epistemic stewardship leads to drift.
 Epistemic articulation without realization remains inert.

 Coherent software evolution requires both.

+→ See **[Upstream and downstream](../upstream-and-downstream.md)** for the distinction between epistemic governance and execution-oriented practice.

 ## Where to go next